 You Save Time by Not Commuting

 The average American’s commute time is roughly 26 minutes, according to the U.S. Census Bureau.
 That means that most people spend just under an hour driving to and from work every day.
-That’s extra time you could use to get in a workout or spend with your family.
+That’s extra time you could use to get in an at-home workout or spend with your family.

 You Can Avoid Distracting Co-Workers